The Maryland Lottery encourages responsible play

 The Maryland Lottery was a founding organization of the Maryland Alliance for Responsible Gambling, a statewide partnership that is focused on coordinating and maximizing resources to address problem gambling in Maryland.

 The Lottery’s responsible/problem gambling program includes:

-- Building and maintaining the Alliance’s www.mdgamblinghelp.org;
+- Building and maintaining the Alliance’s www.mdgamblinghelp.org; and

-- Exhibiting and presenting at conferences and workshops for educators, judicial personnel, prosecuting attorneys, university/college representatives, counselors, social workers, older adults and the general public to raise awareness of problem gambling issues and the free help available to problem gamblers and their families;
+- Exhibiting and presenting at conferences and workshops for educators, judicial personnel, prosecuting attorneys, university/college representatives, counselors, social workers, older adults and the general public to raise awareness of problem gambling issues and the free help available to problem gamblers and their families; and

 - Training of Lottery employees in problem-gambling sensitivity.